pryley/site-reviews/tests/pest/README.md

 `plugin/Integrations` is therefore IN the coverage scope.

-The stubs are GENERATED — `make stubs` regenerates them from the latest upstream releases, driven by `tests/bin/stubs-manifest.php` (which slug comes from where, which symbols a curated stub keeps, and why each exclusion exists).
+The stubs are GENERATED — `make stubs:update` regenerates them from the latest upstream releases, driven by `tests/bin/stubs-manifest.php` (which slug comes from where, which symbols a curated stub keeps, and why each exclusion exists).
 Premium sources are local zips dropped into `tests/bin/zips/` (gitignored);
-entries whose zip is absent are skipped. `make stubs:list` shows the manifest and what is currently available.
+entries whose zip is absent are skipped. `make stubs` shows the manifest and what is currently available.
 Three files in `tests/stubs` are NOT generated and must never be: `akismet.php`, `polylang.php` and `wp-cli.php` are working fakes the tests read back — the generator refuses to touch them.